Hoo-Knows/HollowKnight.ChallengeMode/README.md

 ### Menu Options
 - Number of modifiers: determines the number of modifiers active by default (1 to 5)
-- Increment modifiers: determines how much the number of modifiers is incremented after each section in a pantheon (0 to 3)
+- Increment modifiers: determines how much the number of modifiers is incremented after each section in a pantheon (0 to 2)
 - Guarantee modifier: guarantee that a modifier will appear
 - Use logic: whether or not to use logic to prevent easy or unfair modifier combinations (ex.
 High Stress with Unfriendly Fire and A Fool's Errand)
+- Use slowdown: whether or not to slow down the game when displaying modifiers
+- Allow High Stress: whether or not to allow High Stress
+- Allow non-unique modifiers: whether or not to allow regular modifiers on bosses that have unique modifiers
+- Allow modifiers everywhere: whether or not to allow modifiers in any room, even outside Godhome
 - Reset settings: figure it out

 ### Dependencies